TheM1ddleM1n/Waddle/README.md

 - Check browser console for errors

 ### Counters not showing
-- Make sure the feature is enabled (has checkmark)
+- Make sure the feature is enabled (has a toast notification with the key default is \\)
 - Check if counters are off-screen - use Reset Positions
 - Refresh the page
 - Clear localStorage and reconfigure